 I find that it is easier to spread the frosting on each layer if it has been placed cut-side-down on the plate.
 Way less crumbs that way.

 I love the new look that’s featured on layer cakes these days with the almost bare sides with just a smear here and there.
-Turns out Julia’s Walnut Cake with French Butter Icing was born to be dressed in this way.
-Don’t you think?

-If you want to fancy things up a bit, add some whole walnuts here and there along with some greens.
+If you want to fancy things up a bit, add some whole walnuts here and there along with some fresh greens.
 An alternate way to finish off your work of art is to sprinkle additional chopped walnuts all over the top of the cake.
 Either way, this one is delicious.

 Thank you, Julia. ❤️